 Philipp A. Mueller

 Analysis of Organizational Elements:

-Software doesn't emerge in a vacuum; it requires organizational structures and human interaction.
-Increased complexity, frequent errors and malfunctions, and slower development are symptoms of declining organizational performance.
+Software is not created in a vacuum; it requires organizational structures and human interaction and often existing software libraries are used.
+Increased complexity, frequent errors and malfunctions, and slower development are symptoms of declining organizational performance (Quality to mitigate security risks).

+Philipp A. Mueller